 Chapter 14 – Who takes the Gym Sessions?

-We have spoke at length at various methods and ideas to help your GAA team.
+We have spoken at length about various methods and ideas to help your GAA team.
 But a question we get asked all the time is "who should take the gym sessions?".

-Here are a few ideas, things to look out for and general advice on the best and safest way to approach this.
-I have heard of clubs where the head coach takes them to the gym to lift weights, because the head coach lifted weights when he played.
-DON'T DO THIS, if anything ex-players that haven't received the proper training are a poor place to start, they usually just throw several exercises together and hope for the best, usually these sessions are too heavy, poorly organised and frankly dangerous.
+Here are a few ideas, things to look out for, and general advice on the best and safest way to approach this.
+I have heard of clubs where the head coach takes them to the gym to lift weights because the head coach lifted weights when he played.
+DON'T DO THIS, if anything ex-players that haven't received the proper training is a poor place to start, they usually just throw several exercises together and hope for the best, usually, these sessions are too heavy, poorly organised, and frankly dangerous.
 Of course, if you have no resources at all, apply the principles in this book and practice the sessions a few times before you start with your team.

 Another thing we see a lot is a current squad player that is studying S&C or Sport Science take the session.
 This is a better idea but unfortunately the current player 99% of the time resents this.

 I remember in Longford my great friend and former intern Peter Foy (He's now a great trainer) used to be asked to take warm-ups if there was no other person around.
 He did a great job but it was unfair on him to do it.